 Hence, the final exam on the kind of person he wants to be, a final choice between his moral principles and his ambitions, the hour upon which the whole third season hinges and that it was hinted at since the very first scene in 3.01 Pink Slip, when Chuck refused to fake-kill Yuri during the Prague simulation.

 Incidentally, some have speculated that this red test is Shaw’s idea of testing Chuck’s and Sarah’s ultimate allegiance to the CIA after their decision in 3.10 Tic Tac to commit treason in order to help Casey.
 And also his final piece to break up Chuck and Sarah so that he can have Sarah for himself.
-If so, it’s cunning genius: use Chuck’s and Sarah’s feelings for each other against each other to achieve his purpose and keep his hands clean.
+If so (“No Burbank, no baggage,”), it is cunning genius—use Chuck’s and Sarah’s feelings for each other against each other to achieve his purpose and keep his hands clean.